-SHOEBOX QuickTest is a new customer acquisition tool that operates as a simple, self-administered hearing screening test.
+SHOEBOX QuickTest is a new customer acquisition tool that operates as a simple, self-administered iPad hearing test.
 It can be operated in a kiosk stand and is designed for high traffic areas like retail outlets, waiting rooms, and health fairs.
 QuickTest is a short, self-administered, touch-screen game that includes an option to gather contact details of those individuals who take the test.
 This way, you can prioritize who you follow up with based on the results of their screening test.

 Ingeniously, they came up with a workflow that would combine SHOEBOX QuickTest and SHOEBOX Audiometry to optimize their time at the fair.
 First, they used QuickTest to perform a quick pre-screen to determine which patrons had a potential hearing loss and which ones had none.
 This step took one minute or less.
 Patrons with potential hearing loss were offered a full evaluation with advanced testing using SHOEBOX Audiometry.
 And for those patrons who qualified, hearing aids were fit on the spot.
 In previous years, without the pre-screening step, every patron had to be offered the full evaluation which can take 10-15 minutes of consultation and preliminary testing before determining if any hearing loss exists.
 This amounted to significant wasted time for Nicole and Amanda.
 Time that could have been spent with those patrons who really needed their help and service.
 SHOEBOX QuickTest mitigates time lost through smart patient qualification, ensuring that those who go onto a full evaluation likely present with some hearing loss.